 Getting restful sleep is one of the best things you can do for your body and mind.
 Research shows that when you are well rested, you think more clearly, have quicker reflexes and focus better.
 Sleep positively affects your immune system, energy level, heart health and mood.
 But with work and family demands, jam-packed schedules and so many shows to binge-watch, you may find it hard to wind down enough to get the recommended seven to eight hours of sleep you need a night.
+As much as you would like to, you can’t get rid of these external factors from your life as this is what makes the world go round.
+But there are ways that can help you to cope better with these factors, as well as getting the recommended hours of sleep that you should be getting.
+Some people like to try cannabis strains, like Pine Tar Kush (Read more here for information) which has been known to help people get the sleep that they are so desperately craving.
+Don’t worry though, if this doesn’t work, there are plenty of other options that you can try.
 Here are five ways to help:

 Shut off your devices.
 Completely power down your phone, laptop and tablet before you get in bed—and keep them off, even if you wake during the night.
 People who use devices before bed have poorer sleep than those who don’t, according to the National Sleep Foundation.
 The 52 million of us who fire off middle-of-the-night texts or emails fare even worse.